gregburek/github-emoji-expansion-in-osx/README.md

-Github emoji expansion in OS X
+GitHub emoji expansion in OS X
 =============================
-Add github emoji codes to OS X's symbol and text substitution.
+Add GitHub emoji codes to OS X's symbol and text substitution.

 This project contains a plist that is suitable to import into OS X's text substitution pref pane and the code used to generate it.